Should you buy a used Mazda Miata in Malaysia? - Martin’s 2007 Mazda MX-5 Miata NC

 Getting inside can be claustrophobic to some.
 The car is low, small, and rear-wheel-drive.
 The transmission already takes a considerable amount of space in the cabin.
 Everything is very close to you from the steering wheel, the gear knob, the hand brake, and the roof.
 What I like about the cabin is that you can have your left arm fully rested on the armrest while shifting gears.
 What is lacking is a floor-mounted gas pedal which is now present in all Mazda cars.
 It does make the drive more engaging and puts your foot in a more comfortable position.

 Pictured above is the foot pedal layout in a 2015 Mazda 2 which I tried previously.
-Unfortunately, Mazda had not enforced this yet when the NC1 Miata was in production.
+Unfortunately, Mazda had not enforced this yet with the NC1 Mazda Miata.
 The ND Miata has a floor-mounted gas pedal.
 Having experienced 2 Mazdas, I must say the ride has never disappointed me.

-The seats in place are R34 seats which Martin had wrapped in a different trim to match the interior (including the steering wheel).
-As always, I give my thumbs up to semi-bucket seats.
+The seats in place are Nissan Skyline R34 semi-bucket seats which Martin had wrapped in a different trim to match the interior (including the steering wheel).

 The Engine (And its Ancillaries)

-The Miata is a fun car.
+I like the Mazda Miata.
+It is a fun car.
 It’s small, agile, and very engaging to drive.
 But in Malaysia, it’s not as affordable as it is in other countries like the UK, US, and NZ (even second-hand Miatas).
 This particular Miata is the NC1.
 Of course, the NC2 or NC3 would be better choices (if you’re looking for an NC) since the car has undergone further iteration after receiving feedback.
-I’ve talked about this in the 2007 Persona article and it continues to be proven true in other makes as well.

 Why buy a Miata NC then?

 For the joy of it.
 The Miata will put a smile on your face (when there’s no random one-in-a-million engine oil deprivation).
 It is a small rear-wheel-drive car with an open top and 2.0L engine.
-I imagine the Miata is perfect for a stress-relieving drive up and down Fraser’s Hill.
+I imagine the Miata is perfect for a stress-relieving drive.